 Welcome to the Parent Page

 Please sign up for text and or email reminders through REMIND to receive information about important class events.
-Simply click on the button or scan the QR code below to enter your information. *Phone numbers and email addresses are not exchanged. **Standard text message rates apply.
+Simply click on the JOIN CLASS button below to enter your information. *Phone numbers and email addresses are not exchanged. **Standard text messaging rates apply.

 Click on the links below for quick access to important information.